 Jonathan Daniels smoked cigarettes.
 He liked to drive fast.
 He liked a good argument.
 And when he saw something wrong, he tried to stop it.

-In 1965, Daniels was already a graduate of the Virginia Military Institute, and he was studying in Cambridge, Mass. to become an Episcopal priest.
-In March of that year he traveled to Selma, Ala., to take part in a march to the capital in Montgomery to protest racial segregation, lead by Martin Luther King.
-But when the buses that brought him to the town rolled back north, Daniels and a small group of other protesters stayed behind.
-They felt a greater commitment to eliminating racial segregation was needed than just dropping in for a rally.
+When the buses that brought him to the town rolled back north, Daniels and a small group of other protesters stayed behind.
+They felt a need for a greater commitment to eliminating racial segregation than just dropping in for a rally.
 So Daniels wrote to his college and received permission to remain in Alabama.
-He could take his exams in June and still continue progressing toward the priesthood.
+He could take his exams in June and still continue his studies toward the priesthood.

-Daniels spent the next few months living with the West family in Alabama, and working to register black voters.
-Congressional action was striking down many of the discriminatory voter registration requirements that had historically suppressed the black vote.
+Daniels spent the next few months living with the West family in Alabama and working to register black voters.
+Congress was striking down many of the voter registration laws that had historically suppressed the black vote.

 Integrating the Church

-On Sundays, Daniels and a group of fellow protesters attended services at the all-white St. Paul's Episcopal Church in Selma, hoping to integrate the congregation.
+On Sundays, Daniels and a group of fellow protesters attended services at the all-white St. Paul’s Episcopal Church in Selma.
+They hoped to integrate the congregation.
 While they were tolerated at the service, their small group of black and white integration supporters were not welcomed.

 Jonathan traveled to New England to take his exams in late spring, and returned to Alabama in July.
-The trip would be his last to New England.
-Friends would recall that he had no reservations about returning to Alabama.
-He felt a strong obligation to bear witness to the racial segregation there and do his part to change it.
+The trip home would be his last.
+Friends recalled he had no reservations about returning to Alabama because he felt a strong obligation to bear witness to racial segregation there.
+He wanted to do his part to change it.

-Lowndes County in Alabama was probably more dangerous than most places to try to change people's racist attitudes, even by the standards of Alabama, which had elected George Wallace governor.
+Lowndes County in Alabama was probably more dangerous than most places to try to change people’s racist attitudes, even by Alabama standards.
 Viola Liuzzo, an activist from Michigan, was shot and killed in the area while shuttling protesters from the Selma march.
 Members of the Ku Klux Klan killed her.

-Lowndes County had been the site of many lynchings in the century after the Civil War, and it had a long history of suppressing the black vote.
+Many lynchings had taken place in Lowndes County in the century after the Civil War, and it had a long history of suppressing the black vote.

-On August 14, Daniels and his fellow activists traveled to Fort Deposit to picket several stores that wouldn't sell to black customers.
+On August 14, Daniels and his fellow activists traveled to Fort Deposit to picket several stores that wouldn’t sell to black customers.
 The protesters, 27 in all, were arrested.
-Most were jailed in nearby Hayneville on charges of disturbing the peace and parading without a permit.
+Most went to jail in nearby Hayneville on charges of disturbing the peace and parading without a permit.
 Their bail was set at $100 each.
-The group agreed that they would all stay in jail until they could all be bailed out.
+The group agreed that they would all stay in jail until they all got bailed out.

 The activists were released from jail on August 20.
 Most of the protesters began walking toward their homes.
-But six decided to stop at a market, Varners' Store, for some food,\.
+But six decided to stop at a market, Varner’s Cash Store, for cold soft drinks.
 They then planned to make their way back home.
 They had shopped at the store before, so they felt safe going in.

-However, this time when they entered the store the civil rights activists were confronted by a man with a shotgun.
+However, this time when they entered the store, the civil rights activists were confronted by a man with a shotgun.
 He ordered them to leave and then pointed the gun at them.
 Jonathan Daniels shoved Ruby Sales, a fellow protester, down and out of the line of fire.
 But he left himself exposed.
-A shotgun blast to the chest killed him, making him the 26th civil rights worker to be killed in the south.
-As the remaining five scrambled for cover, Rev. Richard Morrisroe, Catholic priest from Chicago, was shot in the back.
+A shotgun blast to the chest killed him, making him the 26th civil rights worker killed in the South.
+As the remaining five scrambled for cover, the man shot Rev. Richard Morrisroe, Catholic priest from Chicago, in the back.